- November 8, 2017

 Best Solution with the best protection

 This makes sure, that even the data are lost incidentally or because of any technical issue, it can be retrieved.
-Further, unlike the traditional EDR, Cyrrup’s Car Black Box can store much more data and helps resolve the case easily and fast
+Further, unlike the traditional EDR, Cyrrup’s Camera Fleet Solutions can store much more data and helps resolve the case easily and fast

 One of the unique benefits is video footage recording capability.
-The Event Data Recorder in the car creates video footage inside as well as outside the car.
+The Event Data Recorder in the vehicle creates video footage inside as well as outside the vehicle.
 The whole video footage is synced with Cyrrup’s server with 24×7 customer support.
-Learn More: Car Black Box

 Where is the Event Data Recorder located?

-Event Data Recorder or Vehicle Black Box is located around the vehicle dashboard near the Driver’s seat which is the optimal position for recording events during accidents.
+Event Data Recorder is located around the vehicle dashboard near the Driver’s seat which is the optimal position for recording events during accidents.

 Do all cars have event data recorders?

 No, All cars don’t come installed with an Event Data Recorder straight from the Manufacturer.
-But you can equip our sophisticated EDR – Vehicle Black Box in any car or fleet vehicle.
+But you can equip our sophisticated EDR based Camera Fleet solution